kgar/ts-markdown/README.md

   },
 };

-// CoolNameHere options are optional 😉
+// ts-markdown options are optional 😉
 const options = {
   // Get the default renderers and pass in your own custom renderers
   // with a key that matches the uniquely identifying property